mosTavassoli/RunTogether-UX/M4/milestone4.md

 | 9            | 4      | 4      | 5      | 5      | 5      | 5      |
 | 10           | 1      | 1      | 1      | 1      | 1      | 1      |
 | **TOTAL**    | 80     | 82.5   | 95     | 97.5   | 85     | 92.5   |

+The scores are all above 88.75, meaning that out interface can be considered to be above average.

 ### Post-test considerations